SQAPractical/ASK/README.md

     ----

-4. Run `git status` - your changes will appear in red
+4. Run `git` - your changes will appear in red

 5. Add ALL your changes to staging by typing `git add .`